Bhuvnesh4181/medcare/README.md

 # Doctor Appointment Web Application

 ## Overview
 This is a **Doctor Appointment Booking Web Application** where users can book **virtual or physical** appointments with doctors.
 However, appointments follow a **request-based system**, where a **Super Admin** approves or rejects them.
-The system consists of two applications:
+The system consists of three applications:

 1. **Main Website** - For users to register, browse doctors, and request appointments.
 2. **Backend** - Handles authentication, appointments, and database operations.
+3. **Admin Panel** - A separate interface for administrators to manage doctors, users, and appointments.

 ## Tech Stack
 - **Frontend:** Next.js (React framework)